pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1479 Craftsmanship

+Today, I've decided to take a break from my Red Hat certification course and instead, devote my time to reading the ' Clean Craftsmanship' book.
+This book is something I'd started reading as a continuation of the 'Clean Agile' book.

+During the week, I have been practicing TDD (Test-Driven Development).
+What surprised me about this technique is that it has significantly reduced my impostor syndrome as it gives me a thorough understanding of the code.
+This knowledge not only aids me while fixing a bug but also while adding a new feature, as it allows me to refactor the code efficiently.

 ### Day 1478 Image Layers

 Today I studied about the image layers that are generated when you build a container with Podman/Docker.
 When you start to create a container with a Dockerfile the first instruction **FROM** choice the base image layer for your container, some instructions like RUN, COPY and ADD creates image layers, these images layers are thin and ephemeral and can be reusable.
-Also I learned that the image layers work in Copy-on-write operation.
+Also, I learned that the image layers work in Copy-on-write operation.

 ### Day 1477 Containerfile Instructions